What's Tom Cruise's First Movie?

 The Answer: “Endless Love” (1981)

 Tom Cruise made his big-screen debut in the romantic drama film “Endless Love” in 1981.
-Although his role was relatively small, it marked the beginning of a remarkable journey that would see Cruise rise to superstardom.
-In the film, Cruise portrayed the character of Billy, a high school student who becomes involved in a passionate and tumultuous relationship.
+Directed Franco Zeffirelli, the movie tells the story of two teenagers who fall deeply in love, much to the disapproval of their parents.
+Although Cruise’s role in the film was relatively small, it marked the beginning of his journey towards becoming a Hollywood superstar.

 FAQ:

-Q: How old was Tom Cruise when he made his first movie?
+Q: How old was Tom Cruise when he appeared in his first movie?

 A: Tom Cruise was 19 years old when he made his debut in “Endless Love.”

-A: While “Endless Love” itself received mixed reviews, Cruise’s performance was praised critics, who recognized his potential as a talented actor.
+A: While the film itself received mixed reviews, Cruise’s performance was praised critics, who recognized his potential as a talented actor.